-Once you've signed up for Alexa Calling and Messaging through the Amazon Alexa app, you need to enable Drop In for a contact and have that contact enable Drop In for you.
+You then need to enable Drop In for the contact you want and have that contact enable Drop In for you.
 Go to the Conversation screen (chat bubble icon from the bottom nav bar), select Contacts (person icon), tap one of the available contacts, and then toggle on the "Allow Drop In" switch at the bottom of their contact card.

 Note: You can also toggle the Drop In switch from a contact's card via the Echo Show.